termon/placement-handbook/src/pages/on-placement.md

 ### Bullying / Harassment

-The University requires each employer to have a Bullying/harassment policy in place and the student should have been made aware of this policy during their induction with the employer.
+The University requires each employer to have a Bullying/Harassment policy in place and the student should have been made aware of this policy during their induction with the employer.
 The student should follow the procedures in this policy in the first instance and additionally inform their academic supervisor of their circumstances.
-If required, the placement tutor can speak to the company supervisor to ensure that the situation is being addressed and where it is not being addressed the University reserves the right to remove the student from the placement if required.
+If required, the placement tutor can speak to the company supervisor to ensure that the situation is being addressed, and where it is not being addressed, the University reserves the right to remove the student from the placement if required.

 ### Terminate a Placement